Sphere10/Hydrogen/src/Hydrogen.Application/Settings/README.md

 	}
 ```

-## Load your settings
+## 📄 Load your settings

-On first time load, the default values are used.
-Every other time, they are loaded from saved value. `UserSettings` are visible only to the (roaming) user whereas `GlobalSettings` are visible to all system users.
-Multiple instances of a settings can be differentiated by a string `ID`.
+On first load, default values are used.
+On subsequent loads, persisted values are retrieved. `UserSettings` are per-user; `GlobalSettings` are system-wide.
+Multiple instances can be differentiated by string `ID`:

 ```csharp
 	var mainScreenSettings = UserSettings.Get<ScreenSizeSettings>("MainScreen");